changeworld/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Stan wydania

-8/21/2018: Wydane do pobrania i Autouaktualnianie.
+8/21/2018: wydano do pobrania i uaktualnienia autoupgrade.

 ### <a name="new-features-and-improvements"></a>Nowe funkcje i ulepszenia